 8. Rocamadour France: Have A Picnic Under Its Spell

 If you park below the village, there is a grassy area just perfect for a picnic.
-Eating in the open air with a glorious view of the UNESCO site Rocamadour was the perfect way to begin our visit.
+Eating in the open air with a glorious view of the UNESCO World Heritage Site Rocamadour was the perfect way to begin our visit.
 There are no picnic tables here, so bring a blanket to spread on the grass, a baguette, some Rocamadour cheese and…well… that is just the start!

 9. Savour Rocamadour Cheese